US company trials coronavirus vaccine in Australia

 About a dozen experimental vaccines are in early stages of testing or poised to start, mostly in China, the U.S. and Europe.
 It’s not clear that any of the candidates ultimately will prove safe and effective.
 But many work in different ways, and are made with different technologies, increasing the odds that at least one approach might succeed.

+The results of the first phase of clinical trials in Australia are expected to be known in July, Novavax said.
+Thousands of candidates in several countries would then become involved in a second phase.

-Most of the shots in the pipeline aim to train the immune system to recognize the “spike” protein that studs the coronavirus’ outer surface, priming the body to react if it ever encountered the real infection.
+Most of the vaccine shots in the pipeline aim to train the immune system to recognize the “spike” protein that studs the coronavirus’ outer surface, priming the body to react if it ever encountered the real infection.
 Some candidates are made using just the genetic code for that protein, and others use a harmless virus to deliver the protein-producing information.
 Still other vaccine candidates are more old-fashioned, made with the killed whole virus.

 Novavax adds another new kind to that list, what’s called a recombinant vaccine.
 Novavax used genetic engineering to grow harmless copies of the coronavirus spike protein in giant vats of insect cells in a laboratory.
 Scientists extracted and purified the protein, and packaged it into virus-sized nanoparticles.